"""Interface for interacting with a SQLite database containing geochemical data.

 # sqlite columns, not sure what the last 3 are

-cols_sq_df = pd.DataFrame(columns=['id',
+cols_sq_df = pd.DataFrame(

-sq_cols = cols_sq_df['name'].values
+sq_cols = cols_sq_df["name"].values

 # matching columns dict lists (to make dict later)